azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Let's use an example where we want to detect a Pizza order from the user.
 We also want to detect if the user wants to cancel an order.

 Head to [`eu.luis.ai`](https://eu.luis.ai) and create a new LUIS app.
 As a base language, fell free to either choose German or English.
+The User Interface will guide you to provision a new LUIS resource in the region `west europe`, then you select your `Azure Subscription` and a `Resource Group`.
+Once the Resource is deployed you can go ahead and create the LUIS app.

 Quick explanation on how LUIS works: